SmartHomeOS/TinyDNS/README.md

 * Resolution using common public recursive resolvers (Google, CloudFlare, etc.)
 * Support for DoH (DNS over HTTPS) with options for secure or insecure lookup
 * Leak protection to ensure sensitive queries are not shared with public DNS servers
+* A DNS-SD and MDNS client with known answer suppression, passive caching and other mandatory and optional flood control features from the spec.
 * Support for async, zerocopy, spans and all the modern .Net performance features
+* See the TinyDNSDemo project for examples